Year 4/ Year 5 Class

 Science, DT, Art and Computing

 Our first science topic is ‘Animals including humans’ which will involve learning about teeth and digestion.
 Plus we will learn how to construct and interpret food chains and look at a variety of different life cycles.
 We will follow this by looking at the changes that occur in humans as they develop into old age which will be closely linked to RSE (relationship and sex education).
-In design and technology we are going to be adapting a recipe, budgeting and designing packaging.
-In art we will be investigating various techniques linked to 3D sculpture.
+In design and technology we are going to design and create a model pavilion to enable us to learn about how to create strong structures which are stylish.
+In art we will be investigating various techniques, including media, to create a range of different portraits.
 Stiperstones will continue to look at e-safety and how to be safe online.
-Alongside this we will be looking at video editing and coding.
+Alongside this we will be looking at computer programming and video editing.

 Reading

-In class we are going to be reading ‘Street Child’ based on a child who finds himself in a Victorian workhouse.
-Also we will look at a range of non-fiction texts linked to our geography, PSHE and our science topics.
+In class we are going to read a historical narrative called ’Queen of Darkness’ by Tony Bradman.
+Also we will look at a range of non-fiction texts linked to the our geography, history, PSHE and our science topics.
 Alongside these books there is a wide range of books for your child to choose from in class.
 In school, we provide daily reading opportunities, some of which are guided where we focus on the following skills: vocabulary, inference, prediction, explanation, retrieval and summarising.
 For those children who require further support with their reading they will take part in additional reading sessions as much as possible.

 Other

-In PSHE we will look at a range of topics linked to ‘Being my Best’ which covers independence, responsibility and community spirit.
+In PSHE we will look at a range of topics linked to ‘Being my Best’ which covers making the right choices and community awareness.
 Plus we will cover some basic first aid.
-In French we will be enjoying the topics ’Verbs’ and French songs.
+In French there will be a focus on verbs.
 Whereas PE this term we will be doing rounders, cricket, athletics and swimming.
-Within RE we will have a focus on world views – creation and science: conflicting or complementary?
+Within RE we will have a focus on world views – creation and science: conflicting or complementary? and ‘How and why do people mark significant events of life?’